Now for sale online: a Chinese skyscraper

 It's not the first eyebrow-raising sale Taobao has brokered.

-A few months ago, two second-hand Boeing (BA) 747 aircraft were sold via the platform for a combined total of more than 320 million yuan ($48.3 million).
+A few months ago, two secondhand Boeing (BA) 747 aircraft were sold via the platform for a combined total of more than 320 million yuan ($48.3 million).
 A third went unsold.

 Related: It's not just Amazon: Chinese tech giants are selling groceries too